-What is Buying Power With Margin?
+What Is Buying Power With Margin?

 To understand margin buying power, you have to understand equity.

-For example: If you have $100,000 in equity in your margin account, your margin buying power is $200,000 (your equity plus margin at 2:1).
+So, if you have $100,000 in equity in your margin account, your margin buying power could be $200,000 (your equity plus margin at 2:1).

-What is the Dreaded Margin Call?
+What Is the Dreaded Margin Call?

-The margin call is one of the most disastrous experiences for any investor.
+The margin call is one of the most disastrous experiences for any trader or investor.
 It happens when your equity drops below a specific point, and your broker requires you to make up the difference by depositing cash in your account or selling securities.